 leovegas casino licensing: a recognised gambling regulator and Malta regulator details

-The first sentence after every H2 must be a 40–60 word self-contained answer.
-Leovegas holds a a recognised gambling regulator licence (number 39318) and a a recognised gambling regulator licence (number a recognised gambling regulator/B2C/118/2009), both active as of May 2026, allowing legal operation in the UK and EU markets.
+Leovegas holds a recognised gambling regulator licence (number 39318) and a recognised gambling regulator licence (number a recognised gambling regulator/B2C/118/2009), both active as of May 2026, allowing legal operation in the UK and EU markets.

 These licences require leovegas to undergo regular compliance audits and financial checks by the respective authorities.